Substantive due process: Conceptual basics

 The courts have viewed the Due Process Clause and sometimes other clauses of the Constitution as embracing the fundamental rights that are "implicit in the concept of ordered liberty".
 The rights have not been clearly identified and the Supreme Court's authority to enforce the unenumerated rights is unclear.
 Some of the rights have been said to be "deeply rooted" in American history and tradition; that phrase was used for rights related to the institution of the family.

 The courts have largely abandoned the Lochner era approach (c.
 1897–1937), when substantive due process was used to strike down minimum wage and labor laws to protect freedom of contract.
-Since then, the Supreme Court has decided that numerous other freedoms, even if they are not in the text of the Constitution, are protected by it.
-If they were not protected by the federal courts' doctrine of substantive due process, they could nevertheless be protected in other ways; for example, some rights are protected by other provisions of the state or federal constitutions or by legislatures.
+Since then, the Supreme Court has decided that the Constitution protects numerous other freedoms, even if they are not in the text.
+If the federal courts' doctrine of substantive due process did not protect them, they could nevertheless be protected in other ways; for example, other provisions of the state or federal constitutions or legislatures protect some rights.